 So the blues scale is a simplified version of this, where we take the major pentatonic, and add only the 3rd of the minor pentatonic.
 This makes it easier to use because then we only have to be careful of this one note.
 And we still have access to this blues flavour, given by this little chromatic bit, introduced with the introduction of this minor 3rd.

 And if we take the relative minor of this scale, which would be the scale using the same notes, but starting from A, we have now the minor blues scale.

-This is something that is the result of ages of evolution, and the precise origin of the scale is unclear, but it is the result of repetitive use of unorthodox methods that created this scale, that is one of the most used in rock, blues or jazz.
+This is something that is the result of ages of evolution, and the precise origin of the scale is unclear, but it is the result of repetitive use of unorthodox methods that created this scale.
+And it is one of the most used in rock, blues or jazz.
 It is one of the first one a beginner guitarist would learn for improvisation.
 Because it works on anything.